rbxrt/adb-photoSync/README.md

 ## Benchmark:
 Tested on Samsung Galaxy S21, S25 and MacBook Pro (M1)

-- Pushing 11,000 photos (~60 GB) took about 20 minutes on the S25 and 45 minutes on the S21.
+- Pushing 11,000 photos (~60 GB) took about 20 minutes on the S25 and 45 minutes on the S21, and it worked like a charm.
 - Pulling photos from your phone to your computer is much faster.
 - Fixing the timestamps is done in minutes.

+---
+Created with :heart: by rbxrt, inspired by optimistiCli's [adb-copy](https://github.com/optimistiCli/adb-copy)